Artomyces Pyxidatus: The Ultimate Mushroom Guide

 These species are a bit tougher and the branches won't fall off quite as easily.
 While the fruitbody is heavily branched and the branches are thin, the tips will come to points.
 These species are commonly found growing on leaf-litter and not wood.

-Artomyces Pyxidatus Cultural Info
+Artomyces pyxidatus Cultural Info

 The man credited with the name and discovery of Crown-Tipped Coral mushrooms, Elias Magnus Fries, was considered by many of his contemporaries as “the Linnaeus of Mycology.”
 His major contribution to the study of mycology was through better ways of organizing the different genera and species and was the first to use spore color as a basis for classifying gilled mushrooms.